afterlogic/docker-webmail-lite/README.md

 and access the installation at http://localhost:800/

-Accessing AdminPanel Interface
+Accessing admin interface
 ------------------------------

-To configure WebMail Lite installation, log into AdminPanel interface using URL like http://localhost/adminpanel/
+To configure WebMail Lite installation, log into admin interface using main WebMail URL.

-Default credentials are set to **mailadm** / **12345**
+Default credentials are **superadmin** login and empty password.

 Licensing Terms & Conditions